 Since 2007, the Cyanobacteria Monitoring Program has monitored cyanobacteria levels throughout the Mystic River Watershed and alerted authorities of the potentially harmful bacteria.
 Trained MyRWA interns take water samples in recreational areas where there is a higher chance of contact with cyanobacteria.

-Cyanobacteria, also referred to as blue-green algae, are photosynthetic algae that grow in all types of water and are usually not visible to the naked eye except when they form colonies.
+Cyanobacteria, also referred to as blue-green algae, are photosynthetic bacteria that grow in all types of water and are usually not visible to the naked eye except when they form colonies.
 Blooms often occur from the late summer to early autumn and can appear overnight.
-According to the CDC, “some [blooms] can look like foam, scum, or mats on the surface of freshwater lakes and ponds.
+According to the Centers for Disease Control and Prevention, “some [blooms] can look like foam, scum, or mats on the surface of freshwater lakes and ponds.
 The blooms can be blue, bright green, brown, or red and may look like paint floating on the water.”

-To decrease the chance of exposure to harmful blooms, avoid recreational activities such as swimming and boating in areas where the water looks discolored or there is surface scum, areas where notice of high cyanobacteria levels are posted, ingestion of water that is discolored or that has visible surface scum, and if you think you might have come in contact with harmful a cyanobacteria bloom, rinse off with fresh water as soon as possible.
-It is important to note that pets can be just as easily affected by harmful cyanobacteria, and the same precautions should be taken.
+To decrease the chance of exposure to harmful blooms, avoid recreational activities such as swimming and boating in areas where the water looks discolored or there is surface scum and, of course, areas where notice of high cyanobacteria levels are posted.
+If you think you might have come in contact with cyanobacteria, rinse off with fresh water as soon as possible.
+It is important to note that pets can also be affected by cyanobacteria and the same precautions should be taken.

 For more in-depth information about what Cyanobacteria is, how to spot it, and the potential health risks, visit the Centers for Disease Control and Prevention page here.